 The Masonic Order is an international, secret fraternity that played a significant role among the officers of the American revolution.
 The most famous member of the Masonic Order was George Washington.
 While their history is debated, the tradition argues that Masonry can be traced to Hiram, who helped build the temple of Solomon that is recorded in 1 Kings 6-7.
 Their classic symbol is a builder’s square with a compass and the letter G. This symbol is called “GAOTU,” which is an acrostic for “Great Architect Of The Universe” suggesting the geometric orderliness of the universe that argues for a creator and designer of all things.
 Genesis 1:31 says, “And God saw every thing that he had made, and, behold, it was very good.
 And the evening and the morning were the sixth day” (KJV).

-The Union League was established in the midst of the Civil War to galvanize the support of Philadelphia for the Union cause advocated and defended by President Abraham Lincoln.
+The Union League was established in 1862, in the midst of the Civil War to galvanize the support of Philadelphia for the Union cause advocated and defended by President Abraham Lincoln.
 Because of Philadelphia’s successful business of turning Southern cotton into manufactured cloth, the loyalty of Philadelphia to the Northern cause was not assured.
 So, several patriotic businessmen banded together to urge Philadelphia’s leadership to support the Union.
 The Union League took as its motto: “The love of country leads.”